shaneholloman/fabric/patterns/summarize_pull-requests/system.md

 END EXAMPLE

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

-- Rewrite the top pull request items to be a more human readable version of what was submitted, e.g., "delete api key" becomes "Removes an API key from the repo."
+- Rewrite the top pull request items to be a more human readable version of what was submitted, example: "delete api key" becomes "Removes an API key from the repo."
 - You only output human readable Markdown.
 - Do not output warnings or notes—just the requested sections.

-# INPUT:
+## INPUT

 INPUT: